nytimes/pourover/index.md

 Here we create an explicit ordering on the guid attribute.
 Specifically, we are saying that this sort should put items in the order (based on guid) 9,1,2.
 All other items will sort to the end in insertion order.
 NOTE: It is important to specify associated_attrs as an empty array to prevent the sort from re-sorting when items are added or removed from the collection.
 Since, the sort is explicit, adding and removing items can't change the order.

-#### Epilogue - The Philosophy of PourOver
+- reverseCidSort: This is the opposite of the default.
+It displays items in reverse order, with respect to when they were added to the collection.

 ----

 #### Afterward - Special Thanks
 PourOver is very much indebted to [Backbone](http://backbone.js.org).
 In fact, it copies the Extend and Events modules from Backbone.
 Furthermore, it is written in Backbone-ese and, indeed uses the Backbone.extend method to create its prototypes and Backbone.Events for its events.
 However, items in a PourOver collection are simple hashes/objects, not Backbone models.

 PourOver's other obvious inspration is [Crossfilter](http://square.github.com/crossfilter/).
 Whereas Crossfilter is much more sophisticated for numerical querying, PourOver is aimed at dynamic collection, aribitrary, chainable boolean filter composition, and the creation of Views for UI elements.
+I hope that someone will create a Crossfilter-powered filter type for PourOver.
+I will gladly merge that in.

 Pourover is distributed under the [Apache 2.0 License](https://github.com/NYTimes/pourover/blob/master/LICENSE.txt)